multiplealiases/Databending-Audacity-FFmpeg/README.md

 ## Todo
-- Explain why interleaved images are bad for Paulstretch, even when converted to other pixel formats
 - Proper description for images
 - This is literally the first draft, I wrote this in a day.